Chris1934/ShellExplorer/README.md

 ##### *Using deb Package:*

 You yust have to download one of the deb Packages and install it graphical.
-If you have no Desktop you can type in:
+If you doesn't have a Desktop you can type in:

 `sudo dpkg -i /directory/ShellExplorer##.#.deb`

 Also here you have to replace /'directory' with the folder, where you put the Package in and the '##.#' with the version.
 If it's installed you can run it by typing in:

 `bash /usr/share/shellexplorer/shellexplorer.sh`

 and it will start.